-While those companies would eventually falter, and such plans would eventually reveal the riders – that your data can be used by us for resale, before the bell would ring, the collateral damage would be companies trying to offer a thorough EMR + PMS = the real Clinic Management Systems.
-They were hamstrung in cutting prices further, and became awfully expensive relatively, leading to poor sales, which lead to zero incentive towards RnD and product development.
+While those companies would eventually falter, and such plans would eventually reveal to the riders that your data can be used by us for resale, before the bell would ring, the collateral damage would be companies trying to offer a thorough EMR + PMS = the real Clinic Management Systems.
+They were hamstrung in cutting prices further, and became awfully expensive relatively, leading to poor sales, which led to zero incentive towards RnD and product development.

 It became quite similar to the story of generics v. brands.
 The Indian market got characterized by generic products where price became the primary differentiating factor.

-Those who could afford the cost and had the willingness to direct resources at a non-core area outside of their realm of expertise ended up setting their in-house IT teams producing home-bred white elephants – software systems that they needed to sustain and live with for years to come.
-Such systems, were usually below commercial grade products available in the market, had a single customer, the Clinic Chain itself and tended to progressively lose their competitiveness to nimble targeted solutions that needed to fight for their survival in the big bad world.
+Those who could afford the cost and had the willingness to direct resources at a non-core area outside of their realm of expertise ended up setting up their in-house IT teams producing home-bred white elephants – software systems that they needed to sustain and live with for years to come.
+Such systems were usually below commercial grade products available in the market, had a single customer, the Clinic Chain itself and tended to progressively lose their competitiveness to nimble targeted solutions that needed to fight for their survival in the big bad world.